Fishing Rights

 A common fishery is the right to fish in another person’s waters in common with other persons.
 It may be appurtenant to land or held in gross.
 Where appurtenant to land it may be claimed under the Prescription Act.

 Incorporeal fisheries may be appurtenant to land or held in gross.
 Several fisheries may be held for a freehold or leasehold estate.
-Several fisheries may be disposed of in the same manner as a property right by deed (only_.
+Several fisheries may be disposed of in the same manner as a property right by deed (only).

 The fishery owner may lease it.
 It may be leased with or without the soil as a corporeal or incorporeal right.
-A lease of the riparian rights presumptively carries the right of fishing’ otherwise the lease must reserve the fishery right.
+A lease of the riparian rights presumptively carries the right of fishing otherwise, the lease must reserve the fishery right.

 A license to fish may be granted.
 A licence to fish and take away fish caught should strictly speaking be granted by deed as this is a proprietary profit a prendre.
 However, an informal agreement with consideration may be sufficient to found specific performance and be de facto enforced.
 A verbal licence may be revoked but its breach may be a breach of contract.